guybedford/chomp/README.md

 ● hello.txt [cached]
 ```

-Changing `name.txt` to use a different name will invalidate the `hello.txt` target only:
+Changing the contents of `name.txt` will then invalidate the `hello.txt` target only, not rerunning the `name.txt` command:

 ```sh
 $ echo "Chomp" > name.txt